Second Vijayan ministry: Swearing Ceremony

 Pinarayi Vijayan Ministry took oath at the Central Stadium in Thiruvananthapuram on 20 May 2021 Thursday at 3:30 IST.
-The new Kerala state cabinet have 21 members including the chief minister.
+The new Kerala state cabinet had 21 members including the chief minister.
 This time, the ruling Left Democratic Front had decided to replace all sitting ministers.
 Before taking oath, all CPI(M) ministers offered prayers at the Martyrs Column in Alappuzha.
 The swearing ceremony took place in strict adherence to COVID-19 protocol.
 Around 350 people attended the ceremony.